TJCampo/AdventureGameDescription/README.md

        Easter Eggs:
         If the player chooses a certain name they will get a surprise later in the game when they find a specific character.

+        Ending List:
+          When the player completes the game the screen will display all aqquired items, money, and secrets that the player got during their playthrough.